Skip to main content

 Our section utilizes a Pre-anesthetic Focused Cardiac Ultrasound (FCU) in selected pets prior to anesthesia.
 The FCU is a semi-quantitative examination of a small number of views, with the intent of identifying significant abnormalities in cardiac chamber size, systolic function, and valvular competency.
 This information is useful in the design of the anesthetic protocol.
 Our doctors might suggest a comprehensive examination by the cardiology team if unexpected findings are observed.

-The following clips are examples of the views we assess prior to anesthesia: Right Parasternal Long Axis (RPLA), Right Parasternal Short Axis (RPSA), Left Atrium/Aorta (LLAo).
+The following clips are examples of the views we assess prior to anesthesia: Right Parasternal Long Axis (RPLA), Right Parasternal Short Axis (RPSA), Left Atrium/Aorta (LLAo) and Left Ventricular Outflow Tract (LVOT).
 These views give us information of the function and competency of the cardiac muscle and selected valves, and the volume status of dogs.

 Educational videos